tgnemecek/core-website/src/collections/pages/team.md

   - name: Sharon Seivert
     role: CEO & Founder
     photo: https://res.cloudinary.com/core-coaching-consulting/image/upload/v1599227340/Sharon_for_website_cropped3_dgcvwi.jpg
-    bio: Sharon Seivert is leader of the Core Coaching & Consulting Team and author of "The Balancing Act", the foundational book that first outlined the 6-point system CCC uses for all our work.
+    bio: 'Sharon Seivert is leader of the Core Coaching & Consulting Team and author of "The Balancing Act", the foundational book that first outlined the 6-point system CCC uses for all our work.
 As both a US and EU citizen, Sharon loves few things more than spending time with her international family, friends, colleagues and clients.
-Sharon is pictured here in her front yard on the North Shore of Boston where she enjoys spending her time while not coaching leaders, working with global colleagues, or writing new books (her latest is "6 Steps to Leading Your Life and Work (from the Inside Out)"
+Sharon is pictured here in her front yard on the North Shore of Boston where she enjoys spending her time while not coaching leaders, working with global colleagues, or writing new books; her latest ebooks are "Prospering: 6 Steps to Great Wealth" and  "6 Steps to Leading Your Life and Work (from the Inside Out)".'
     linkedin: https://www.linkedin.com/in/sharonseivert/
     video: https://www.youtube.com/watch?v=52Iv5hdqDxw
   - name: Rafael Medina